-Proposed land use recommendations
+Proposed approach to land use

 The region's communities, built environment, and quality of life are among its greatest resources.
 Development patterns evolve over time and shape residents' experiences and businesses' success.
 ON TO 2050 seeks to build strong communities and even more vibrant places through targeting resources, improving planning, fostering collaboration on fiscal and economic issues, promoting housing choice, and investing in our communities.